The 04-06 YZF-R1 does the quarter mile in 10.31 seconds

 04-06 Yamaha YZF-R1 Acceleration through the gears

-The lack of bottom and midrange does not hinder the R1 when it comes to flat-out acceleration through the gears.
 That’s because you’ll never likely use anything below 8000 rpm unless you mess up your launch and it bogs down.

-8000 rpm or above is exactly where you need to slip the clutch as anything lower and indeed the 2004 R1 will indeed bog down.
+8000 rpm or above is exactly where you need to slip the clutch as anything lower and indeed the 2004 R1 will bog down.

 Like earlier R1s, the clutch feel is not the best.

-After slipping for what seems like an eternity until the speed catches up with the rpm, you’d have already done the 0-60 mph sprint in only 2.99 seconds and 0-100 km/h in 3.21 seconds.
+After slipping for what seems like an eternity until the speed catches up with the rpm, if you get it right the 2004 Yamaha R1 will dip below three seconds to 60 mph with a best time of 2.99 seconds and 0-100km/h in 3.21 seconds.

-This means an inconvenient gear change into second gear is necessary to hit a real 100 mph, adding a few tenths to the 2004s R1s 0-100 mph time of 5.55 seconds.
-Despite this the time is fantastic.
+This means an inconvenient gear change into second gear is necessary to hit a real 100 mph, adding a few tenths to the 2004s R1s 0-100mph mph time of 5.55 seconds.

-The 2004 R1 will still wheelie in second if your gear change is a little abrupt from the typically clunky Yamaha gearbox.
-Clutchless changes help but any bump or undulation will have the wheel chasing for the sky.
+The 2004 R1 will still wheelie in second gear if your gear change is a little abrupt from the typically clunky Yamaha gearbox.

 Compared to the previous R1s, the 2004 model is a larger and roomier motorcycle, and a little easier to get into a tuck for taller riders.